 Alpe d’Huez, France

-If you’re not ready for the ski season to end, Alpe d’Huez in France’s Southern Alps delivers thrilling slopes with fewer visitors in March.
-Located about two hours from Lyon, this under-the-radar resort offers excellent conditions, particularly in the first half of the month when nighttime temperatures stay below freezing.
+If you’re not ready for the ski season to end, Alpe d’Huez in France’s Southern Alps keeps the fresh powder coming, with the bonus of shorter lift lines in March.
+Located about two hours from Lyon, this under-the-radar resort offers excellent conditions, particularly in the first half of the month when nightly temperatures stay below freezing.
 With an average of 14 snow days, you can enjoy pristine trails and plenty of powder.
-Don’t miss the Tomorrowland Winter Festival from March 15–22, 2025—a must for electronic music enthusiasts or anyone who loves to party.
+Don’t miss the Tomorrowland Winter Festival which is held every March, a must for electronic music enthusiasts or anyone who loves to party.

 Zermatt, Switzerland